-The wilderness in the dead of night is the perfect environment for relating scary tales.
+The wilderness, by campfire light, in the dead of night is the perfect environment for telling scary tales.
 You are out there, exposed and vulnerable to nature.
-Words, like the slightest sound in the quiet forest, can stoke the imagination, just like a stick prodding the illuminating fire.
-I am talking here in cliches, of course, and so is Campfire Tales (1997).
+Your fellow companions hanging on the words of a tall tale and, like the slightest sound in the quiet forest, it has the power to stoke the imagination.
+Just like a stick prodding the illuminating fire.
+Here, I am of course speaking in cliches and so is Campfire Tales (1997).
 It asks: “Hey, did you ever hear that scary story about the man with the hook?
 Or the one with girl who is unaware that the intruder is in the house?”
 Well, Campfire Tales takes a “stab” at these well-known urban (or in some cases rural) legends and popular campfire favourites.

-Campfire Tales is an anthology of horror tales, much like Creepshow (1982) format, with a collection of short that are seemingly unrelated stories by different directors.
-Although, these stories are arguably by lesser known directors, Matt Cooper, Martin Kunert and David Semel.
+Again, Campfire Tales is an anthology of horror tales, much like the Creepshow (1982) format, with a collection of short that are seemingly unrelated stories by different directors.
+Although, in this case they are arguably by lesser known directors, Matt Cooper, Martin Kunert and David Semel.

-While, the directors and the movie itself may be relatively unknown, the actors are quite well-known from the 90’s/ 00’s era.
-Many of them here early in their careers.
-These collection of sordid tales are centered around a group of four teens (including Christine Taylor, Christopher Masterson) who take refuge by the side of the road by campfire to tell these tales.
+While, the directors and the movie itself may be relatively unknown, many of the actors are quite well-known from the 90’s/ 00’s era.
+Campfire Tales features many of them here, early in their careers.
+These collection of sordid tales centers around a group of four teens (including Christine Taylor and Christopher Masterson) who take refuge by the side of the road to do what?
+To tell ‘campfire tales’ of course.

 From the onset there are noticeable similarities to I Know What You Did Last Summer (1997) and Scream (1996), aesthetically and otherwise.
 Get a bunch of teens destined for stardom and put them in the same horror movie (sounds like a “tale” we have heard before).
-It begins with a story in black and white, “The Hook”, which is a variation of the “killer with a hook for a hand” urban legend.
-It involves two kids on lover’s lane set in the 1950’s, played by James Marsden (X-men series) and Amy Smart (Varsity Blues) here in her first role, as they come into to close contact, they are unaware of really how close they come into contact with a killer with a hook.
+It begins with a story in black and white, “The Hook“, which is a variation of the “killer with a hook for a hand” urban legend.
+It involves two kids on lover’s lane set in the 1950’s, played by James Marsden (X-men series) and Amy Smart (Varsity Blues) here in her first role, as they come into to close contact with the hooked killer.
+All the while, they are unaware of how really close they came into contact with a insatiable killer.
 However, the reveal is pretty anti-climactic.
 As the story progresses, you wonder why even include it?
 Except to say, yes this movie is dealing with the stories that everyone has heard.
-However, it doesn’t totally fit as we move into present era and a totally new narrative.
+However, it doesn’t totally fit as we move into present era, with no more black and white footage and a totally new narrative.

 “People Can Lick Too”

-A early cautionary tale about using the internet and identity.
-Here, in the mid-90s, the internet was more or less in it’s infancy, but the lessons is still as applicable as ever.
-It is a bit of take on the urban legend of the babysitter and the phone call, here minus the babysitter and the phone call (if that makes sense).
-Again, mildly amusing and scary but at times lacks clear direction, not just narratively running in the dark, actually just running in the dark.
+A cautionary tale about using the internet, which considering the time of the film was actually quite inventive.
+Considerning that in the mid-90s, the internet was only in its infancy and the world was just coming to terms with what it meant to be interacting on the internet (ie. internet profiles).
+“People Can Lick Too” is a take on the urban legend of the babysitter and the phone call, here minus the babysitter and the phone call (if that makes sense).
+Again, mildly amusing and scary but at times lacks clear direction.
+As we run through the dark, the story seems to narratively run through the dark, as well.

 The third story is more or less “the farmer’s daughter” type story, where this young man takes refuge in a mysterious country house occupied by an even more mysterious mute girl, who looks like Shakira.
 That’s right her lips don’t lie, they also don’t speak.